 4. Privacy issues

 Some college hospitals and dorms have campus monitors to keep tabs on residents.
 You may consider this as an invasion of your privacy.
 On the other hand, rented flats and apartments don’t have these restrictions; you can lead your lives as you want.
+Just in case you are looking for apartments in Louisville, you can check the average rent in Louisville, Kentucky to help you with your budget.

 5. Social interactions